 Read more: Why you should stop drinking bottled water

 Salad kits are usually 5 oz., but that also includes the nuts/berries, and salad dressings inside the bag.
 You are paying more money for less salad.
 Why not buy a head of romaine lettuce and cut it up yourself, then add a salad dressing of your choice from your refrigerator.
 Much less money, and just a bit more work.

-Did you know that you can save yourself $150 per year just by never buying individual servings sizes of potato chips (don’t believe me – watch this video).
-Individual serving sized products can cost you up to 50% more money than the full sized bags.
-This includes little bags of carrots, apples, and any ‘lunch sized’ portions.
+Did you know that you can save yourself $150 per year just by never buying individual servings sizes of potato chips.
+Individual serving-sized products can cost you up to 50% more money than the full sized bags.
+This includes little bags of carrots, apples or any lunch-sized portions.

 7. Jarred spaghetti sauce

 Unless you got the sauce for under $1.00 with a coupon, you are spending WAY too much money on buying jarred spaghetti sauce.
 Try my homemade spaghetti sauce recipe and make your own for much less!